-The financial performance of our Non-Food segment is also dependent to a significant extent on the economy of Israel.
-Global economic instability and uncertainty affected our non-food and wholesale business in the past by causing a slowdown in the growth of private consumption, which affected the growth of our houseware, home textile, toys, leisure, and baby and young children accessories businesses.
-Economic instability, uncertainty or slow down could also affect the growth of our non-food businesses in the future.
+The financial performance of our Houseware and Textile segment is also dependent to a significant extent on the economy of Israel.
+Global economic instability and uncertainty affected our non-food and wholesale business in the past by causing a slowdown in the growth of private consumption, which affected the growth of our houseware, home textile, toys and leisure businesses.
+Economic instability, uncertainty or slow down could also affect the growth of our Houseware and Textile businesses in the future.